|

 unluckiest bands in the world.
 With cancelled tours and television

-appearances, an album that was recorded but never released, a dynamite
+appearances, an album that was recorded but never released, a

-- the end of the Street.
+should we say - the end of the Street.

 Many of the band members are still playing in local bands.
 Terry

-Gordon went on to front Midlands rock outfit Desperate Measures which
+Gordon went on to front Midlands rock outfit Desperate Measures

-featured James Morrison’s mum, Susie Gale on vocals. |
+which featured James Morrison’s mum, Susie Gale on vocals. |